digital-work-lab/open-source-project/index.md

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-green.svg)

 Welcome!
-The Open-Source Project is organized by the digital work lab (Prof. Dr. Gerit Wagner) at Otto-Friedrich-Universität Bamberg.
+The Open Source Project is organized by the digital work lab (Prof. Dr. Gerit Wagner) at Otto-Friedrich-Universität Bamberg.
 You can find all information about this project in our [syllabus](docs/syllabus.html).

 <!--